Chapter 1: Introduction

 CQL is also strongly typed, whereas SQLite is very forgiving with regard to what operations are allowed on which data.
 Strict type checking is much more reasonable given CQL’s compiled programming model.

-NOTE: CQL was created to help solve problems in the building of Meta Platforms’s Messenger application, but this content is free from references to Messenger.
+NOTE: CQL was created to help solve problems in the building of Meta Platforms’ Messenger application, but this content is free from references to Messenger.
 The CQL code generation here is done in the simplest mode with the fewest runtime dependencies allowed for illustration.

 Getting Started